 The Top Post Graduate Volunteer Opportunities

-Prior to embarking upon a serious career journey, many college graduates are looking for an interlude when they can serve others, enhance personal growth and/or explore different cultures and geographic locations.
-Volunteer service can provide many of these rewards while also helping grads to develop skills and contacts which will serve them well in their ultimate career.
-Volunteer opportunities come in many flavors with key differences in costs and benefits.
-Here are some of our best options gleaned from 30 years of experience in the career development field:
+Prior to embarking upon their career journey, many college graduates decide to take a gap year to serve others, enhance personal growth, and/or explore different cultures and geographic locations.
+Volunteer service can provide many of these rewards while also helping grads to develop skills and contacts that can serve them well in their ultimate career.
+Volunteer opportunities come in many forms with key differences in costs and benefits.
+Here are some of the best options gathered from 30 years of experience in the career development field:

 AmeriCorps is often thought of as the internal Peace Corps for the USA.
 This huge umbrella organization encompasses scores of agencies and thousands of opportunities.
-Volunteers work in a broad spectrum of public service sectors including community development, children and youth, education, environment, health, homelessness, housing, hunger, and elder care.
+Volunteers work in a broad spectrum of public service sectors including community development, children and youth, education, environment, health, homelessness, housing, hunger, and eldercare.
 There is no fee for participating in these programs.
-Participants receive a stipend to cover living expenses, health coverage, and an education award at the end of service, which can help repay loans or fund future studies.
+Participantes receive a stipend to cover living expenses, health coverage, and an education award at the end of service, which can help repay loans or fund future studies.
+They may be able to defer student loan payments as well.

 The Peace Corps is a branch of the U.S government which engages volunteers in international service projects.
 Volunteers work in areas like agriculture, health, youth and community development, education, HIV/AIDS, the environment, and food security.
 Participants perform service in Asia, Central and South America, Africa, Eastern Europe, the Middle East, Mexico, and the Pacific Islands.

-Volunteers must commit to 27 months of service, though they receive 2 days of vacation per month of service and many participants return home or travel internationally during their term of service.
-There are no fees to participate and volunteers receive a living allowance, medical/dental coverage, travel to and from their volunteer site, deferment/cancellation of some loans, and a transition award of $7,425 after completing their service.
+Volunteers must commit to 27 months of service, though they receive two days of vacation per month of service and many participants return home or travel internationally during their term of service.
+There are no fees to participate and volunteers receive a living allowance, medical/dental coverage, travel to and from their volunteer site, deferment/cancellation of some loans, and a transition award of more than $10,000 after completing their service.

 WorldTeach is a non-profit organization which provides graduates with year-long teaching opportunities in 15 countries including Thailand, China, Chile, Columbia, Costa Rica, Ecuador, Micronesia, Tanzania, the Marshall Islands, Guyana, and American Samoa.
 Volunteers teach English, math, science, computer skills, HIV/Aids education, and general elementary education.